 Note: The source code for Raven DB might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the past twelve months, 24 developers contributed to Raven DB.
-This project has a relatively large team, in the top 10% of all project teams on Open Hub.
+Over the past twelve months, 32 developers contributed new code to Raven DB.
+This is one of the largest open-source teams in the world, and is in the top 2% of all project teams on Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.